Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Proposed Method

-{\bf a) CBoW autoencoders:}While the DEC resembles a conventional autoencoder where the input and output are the same, we modify it to support common NLP objectives like continuous bags of words (CBoW) in order to model context, which has been shown to be important for POSI.
-In particular, given a set of tokens $c(x)$ that defines the context for an element $x \in X$, the CBoW model combines the distributed representations of tokens in the context $c(x)$ to predict the element $x$ in the middle.
-See Figure \ref{fig:syntdec-cbow} for an illustration.
+{\bf a) \cbow autoencoders:} While \dec uses a conventional autoencoder, i.e., the input and output are the same, we modify it to support the continuous bag of words (\cbow) objective \citep{mikolov2013efficient}.
+This helps focus the low-dimensional representations to focus on context words, which are expected to be helpful for \posi.
+In particular, given a set of tokens $c(x)$ that defines the context for an element $x \in X$, \cbow combines the distributed representations of tokens in $c(x)$ to predict the element $x$ in the middle.
+See Appendix \ref{cbow_illustration} for an illustration.

-{\bf b) Finetuning with reconstruction loss:} We also found that in the clustering stage, finetuning with respect to the original KL divergence loss alone easily leads to a representation collapse.
+{\bf b) Finetuning with reconstruction loss:} We found that in the clustering stage, finetuning with respect to the KL divergence loss alone easily leads to trivial solutions where all points map to the same cluster.
 To address this, we add the reconstruction loss as a regularization term.
-This is in agreement with subsequent works in deep embedded clustering \citep{yang2017towards}.
+This is in agreement with subsequent works in deep clustering \citep{yang2017towards}.
 Instead of solely minimizing $\mathcal{L}_\textit{KL}$, we minimize

 in the clustering stage, where $\lambda$ is a hyperparameter denoting the weight of the reconstruction loss.